-The state of Washington provides licenses for people who will only be fishing from one to three days.
+The state of Washington provides licenses for both residents and non-residents who will only be fishing from one to three days.
 A combination fresh and saltwater license which includes shellfish is between $11.35 and $19.05 for residents and military members with a valid military identification, and $20.15 and $35.55 for non-residents.
 A three-day razor clam license is $9.70 for both residents and non-residents.

 Youths younger than 16 and residents with disabilities need to buy a combination license for fresh and saltwater fishing, which includes shellfish.
 The price for this type of license is $8.05 for youths and $11.35 for disabled residents annually.

-Senior citizens (aged 70+) have reduced fee licenses.
+Senior citizens (aged 70+) can purchase reduced fee licenses.
 Freshwater only is $7.50, saltwater only is $8.05.
 A shellfish/seaweed gathering license is $7.50.
 All other prices match the resident annual rate except the double pole endorsement.

-The state does provide endorsements for special situations.
-The double pole endorsement is $14.80 for everyone except seniors who pay $6.
+Washington state does provide endorsements for special situations.
+The Two-Pole endorsement is $14.80 for everyone except seniors who pay $6.
 The Columbia River Salmon/Steelhead Endorsement, which has been required since April 1, 2010, is $8.75 ($7.10 for seniors).
 The Puget Sound Crab Endorsement is $8.75.
 A separate license is required for an individual to work as a fishing guide in Washington state.